 If we need to unmount all partitions of file systems currently mounted to the Linux system.
 We will use

 Force To Unmount

-In some cases write operation can be resume for a long time and we need to unmount file system.
+In some cases write operations can be resume for a long time and we need to unmount the file system.
 So we can force

 umount command with